KHerashchenko/Databases/README.md

 ## Quick Eng README:

 Lab 3 is a quite big project within Databases university course.
 Result of a project is a web app located on Heroku - [Heroku web link](https://my-precious-api-flask.herokuapp.com/actors).
 It is built of three parts: REST API (Flask, SQLAlchemy), database (PostgreSQL), web client (Vue js).
 Design Pattern for the database is MVC (Model-View-Controller).
 The service provides access to CRUD operations.
+Actor - Movie relation is Many-to-Many (using join table Association), Movie - Director relation is Many-to-One.

 ## Ru README: